 Advantages and Disadvantages of Going CashlessJanuary 17, 2017

-It’s has been over 60 days since government demonetised 500 and 1,000 rupees notes.
+It has been over 60 days since government demonetised 500 and 1,000 rupees notes.
 It was a major decision which had its impact on all sections of the society.
 Demonetisation has given a new direction to the way people do monetary transactions in India.
 Just like a coin has a flip side, demonetisation too has its advantages and disadvantages.

 Advantages of Demonetisation

 - A major advantage is that demonetisation helped the government track black money.
-Large sums of black money was kept hidden by tax evaders.
-Demonetisation helped government uncover huge amount of unaccounted cash.
+Large sums of black money were kept hidden by tax evaders.
+Demonetisation helped government uncover the huge amount of unaccounted cash.
 According to estimates made by RBI, people have deposited more than rupees 3 lakh crores worth of black money in the bank accounts.
 This has helped the government in slowing down the plague of parallel economy.

 - A major reason behind demonetisation was that a big part of black money was being used for funding terrorism, gambling, in inflating the price of major assets classes like real estate, gold and other social evils.
 Demonetisation is acting as an effective countermeasure against such activities.
 Now all such activities will get reduced for some time and also it will take years for people to generate that amount of black money again and hence in a way it helps in putting an end this circle of people doing illegal activities to earn black money and using that black money to do more illegal activities.

-- Another benefit is that due to people disclosing their income by depositing money in their bank accounts government gets a good amount of tax revenue which can be used by the government towards the betterment of society by providing good infrastructure, hospitals, educational institutions, roads and many facilities for poor and needy sections of society.
+- Another benefit is that due to people disclosing their income by depositing money in their bank accounts, the government gets a good amount of tax revenue which can be used by the government towards the betterment of society by providing good infrastructure, hospitals, educational institutions, roads and many facilities for poor and needy sections of society.